nshyam97/Apple-Mobility-Data/README.md

 More information about the accompanying repos can be found in their respective repos.

+As the notebook uses plotly graphs, the static view within GitHub won't show the graphs and so you can use this [link](https://nbviewer.jupyter.org/github/nshyam97/Apple-Mobility-Report/blob/master/trend_analysis.ipynb) to view the full notebook with graphs on nbviewer.

 This repo serves as a personal project pulling in multiple data sources and visualisation as well as some general EDA to observe and understand trends in the data.